-Cheesy Jalapeno and Bacon Skillet Potatoes
+Cheesy Jalapeno and Bacon Fried Potatoes

-A delicious comfort food side dish for breakfast, lunch or dinner.
+These cheesy jalapeno and bacon fried potatoes make a delicious comfort food side dish for breakfast, lunch or dinner.

 In this recipe, bite-size pieces of russet potatoes with the skin still on are lightly fried with onion, bacon bits and jalapeno.